curi/websites/essays/2021-06-10-discussion-trees.md

 ### Debate Trees

 A *strict* debate tree is a type of discussion tree.
 Besides the topic (root), it contains only decisive arguments.
 You can convert a discussion tree to a strict debate tree by deleting all indecisive parts.
-More informally, you can include indecisive arguments and commentary in a debate tree as long as the decisive and indecisive parts are clearly labelled (separate colors for decisive and indecisive parts generally works well).
+More informally, you can include indecisive arguments and commentary in a debate tree as long as the decisive and indecisive parts are clearly labelled (using separate colors for decisive and indecisive parts generally works well).

 In a strict debate tree, resolving the root requires resolving all nodes.
 Resolving a subtree requires resolving all nodes in that subtree.
 Even if you don’t resolve everything, you can often still resolve some subtrees. *Resolving decisive arguments is the primary goal of debate.*